RayNG123/AutoTrade/README.md

 ### Automated Trading Schedule

 This project uses GitHub Actions to automate the trading script.
 The workflow is scheduled to run at 3:30 PM ET (8:30 PM UTC) from Monday to Friday.
+After customizing your trading strategy and hyperparamters in execution.py, Github Actions automates the trading process based on predetermined schedule on each trading day.

 ### Workflow Configuration

 The `.github/workflows` directory contains the YAML configuration file for the workflow.

-**Important:** The Alpaca API ID and secret key are currently hardcoded in the `execution.py` script.
-For security reasons, it's advisable to use environment variables to store these credentials.
+**Important:**  Please register your own Alpaca API ID and Secret key for API trading services

-## Functions
+## Trading Functions

 - `GetPosition(trading_client)`: Retrieves the current position in the given stock.
 - `PlaceOrderBUY(trading_client, ticker, quantity)`: Places a buy order.